 Virtual Learning Environment

-Access Moodle, the University's virtual learning environment with resources for staff and students
+Get started with Moodle, the University's virtual learning environment

 Moodle is the University's virtual learning environment (VLE) hosting course learning materials and activities.

 Moodle is available 24-hours a day, 7-days a week.
 You can access your course and module learning materials from Moodle via smartphone, laptop or desktop computer.
 You’ll only have access to Moodle once you register on your course.